Sight & Sound Theatres: Film production

 On July 17, 2022, Sight & Sound announced that they will be expanding to filmmaking through a production company named Sight & Sound Films.
 Their first film, I Heard the Bells, released in theaters in December 2022, in partnership with Fathom Events.
 The film was based on events from the life of American poet Henry Wadsworth Longfellow and his poem "Christmas Bells", which became Christmas carol "I Heard the Bells on Christmas Day."
 Lancaster-based video production company MAKE/FILMS was one of Sight & Sound's key partners for the film.

 Sight & Sound's marketing director stated in June 2022 that the company's decision to produce movies was sparked by searching for new ways to tell stories.
 The idea first emerged around 2018 or 2019, but the company did not start filming until January 2021.

 After the film I Heard the Bells was released in December 2022, it exceeded expectations.
-Originally a three-day event, the film's run in theaters extended to two months with additional locations due to high demand, resulting in $5.6 million in box office sales and a #2 ranking in movie theaters nationwide.
-Then, on November 14, 2023, after Sight & Sound partnered with Pinnacle Peak Pictures and Universal Pictures Home Entertainment, I Heard the Bells was released on Digital and DVD.
+Originally a three-day event, the film's run in theaters extended to two months with additional locations due to high demand, resulting in $5.6 million in box office sales.
+Sight & Sound partnered with Pinnacle Peak Pictures and Universal Pictures Home Entertainment releasing I Heard the Bells via Digital and DVD on November 14, 2023.

-A second film, A Great Awakening, based on the life of George Whitefield, is in production as of late 2025.
+A second film, A Great Awakening, based on the life of George Whitefield, was released on April 3, 2026.